Abhishek-2502/Campus_Nexus/README.md

 Welcome to the Integrated Student Management System repository!
 This project streamlines administrative and academic operations within educational institutions, offering comprehensive solutions for managing various aspects of student and faculty administration.

 The software is developed using Java and the NetBeans IDE, and it integrates seamlessly with a MySQL database using JDBC.
-This technology stack ensures efficient data management and supports a dynamic, secure, and functional platform
+This technology stack ensures efficient data management and supports a dynamic, secure, and functional platform.
+Additionally, the system leverages Amazon Web Services (AWS) for cloud-based data storage, providing scalability, reliability, and easy accessibility, which enhances the overall efficiency and resilience of the platform.

 ## Table of Contents